grettke/help/help.md

     -   In practice `C` and `M` are running out of space because there are a lot of new packages being added to EMACS.
 Most new packages are binding key in the `s` name-space.
     -   This system reserves `s` completely for Sysop.

 These practices say nothing about the `places` or `activities` that you choose to peform.
 The practices only look at the key-binding configuration.
 There are a limited number of keys on a keyboard and there are physical limitations on your hands.
 Along with the previous assuptions it may look like there are less.
-Fortunately it just looks that way and it isn&rsquo;t true.
-There are a lot of powerful ways to &ldquo;go places&rdquo; with EMACS.
+Fortunately it just looks that way and it isn't true.
+There are a lot of powerful ways to "go places" with EMACS.
 The next heading contains my attempt.

 ### How to Get There Pleasantly and Quickly